-Initial Building Aid payments on prospective projects due to begin in the 2012-13 aid year will be deferred to July of the 2013-14 aid year where contract signing notification (Form SA-139) was not on file with the Department in time to be included in the frozen data file created in November 2011, even if all other criteria required for aid to start have been met.
+Initial Building Aid payments on prospective projects due to begin in the 2015-16 aid year will be deferred to July of the 2016-17 aid year where contract signing notification (Form SA-139) was not on file with the Department in time to be included in the frozen data file created in November 2014, even if all other criteria required for aid to start have been met.
 New York City is subject to a similar deferral provision.
 If contract signing notification still is not on file in time to be included in the subsequent November frozen data file, initial aid payments will be deferred again.

-Projects approved by SED on or after 7/1/11 still will be subject to the aid deferral described above, even though initial aid payments on those projects will no longer be tied to receipt date of the SA-139 form containing project cost/funding as of contract signing.
-However, for projects approved on or after 7/1/11, the deferral will affect projects due to begin aid in 2012-13 for which the contract signing notification is not included in the frozen data file created in November 2011.
+Projects approved by SED on or after 7/1/11 are still subject to the aid deferral described above, even though initial aid payments on those projects will no longer be tied to receipt date of the SA-139 form containing project cost/funding as of contract signing.
+The estimated total Building Aid amount above includes the amount of 2014-15 Building Aid deferred for payment until July 2015.